drupalcommerce/commerce/README.md

 Drupal Commerce
 ===============

-Drupal Commercce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.
+Drupal Commerce is an open source eCommerce framework that is designed to enable flexible eCommerce for websites and applications based on Drupal.

 NOTE!!
 Unstable Dev Version
 ---------------------------

 This is a non-functional dev version.
 You're welcome to interact with us in the issue queue and submit patches / pull requests.

 [Issue Tracker](https://drupal.org/project/issues/commerce)